 What is a Pathologists' Assistant?

-You are a highly trained professional who provides anatomic pathology services under the supervision of a certified pathologist.
+A Pathologists’ Assistant is a highly trained healthcare professional who provides various services in surgical and autopsy pathology under the direction and supervision of a certified pathologist.

 - preparing and examining surgical pathology specimens